Poaz/Unity-Python-Communication/README.md

 3. A Unity scene with a humanoid rig and Unity-Python communication.

-The Python code is made with Python 3.6 and needs one library called zmq, which you can use pip to install.
+The Python code is made with Python 3.6 and needs one library called zmq, which you can use pip to install (pip install zmq).

+The communication for each project is using the same base, which is 3 C# scripts to make an independent runable thread to handle communication in Unity, and 1 script in python as a server.